gtsteffaniak/filebrowser/README.md

 ## Command Line Usage

 There are very few commands available.
-There are 3 actions done via command line:
+There are 3 actions done via the command line:

 1. Running the program, as shown on the install step.
-The only argument used is the config file, if you choose to override default "filebrowser.yaml"
+The only argument used is the config file if you choose to override the default "filebrowser.yaml"
 2. Checking the version info via `./filebrowser version`
 3. Updating the DB, which currently only supports adding users via `./filebrowser set -u username,password [-a] [-s "example/scope"]`